 The way the modified death benefit works is as follows:

-One unique feature that separates Great Western’s policy from other guaranteed issue life insurance companies is that they are willing to offer coverage to people between the ages of 40-50.
+One unique feature that separates Great Western’s policy from AIG guaranteed issue life insurance companies is that they are willing to offer coverage to people between the ages of 40-50.
 This is a huge advantage.
 Where other life insurance companies say no, Great Western says yes.

 Another cool feature of the Great Western guaranteed issue whole life insurance policy is a bonus death benefit for people who qualify.
 If you can answer no to 3-4 health question dependent on the state that you live in, you may be eligible for an additional 25% of death benefits with no exam required whatsoever starting on day one.